 Come to Historic Lund on Canada's West Coast

-Lund is a historic village, settled by Europeans in the 1890’s.
-Traditionally the lands here have been inhabited by the Sliammon First Nation for over 5000 years, although here in the village, little evidence of their site remains.
 It is a wonderful community, long known as the gateway to the beautiful Desolation Sound, even before it was designated a marine park area.
 The area offers more than just a spectacular ocean playground - it offers forested trails, clear inland lakes, cultural and arts events, and some wonderful local restaurants and accommodation providers.
-Lund is part of the Powell River Regional District and the whole area is our back yard for the adventures and programs we offer.
+Lund is situated at the start or end of scenic Highway 101, one of the longest highways in the world, stretching along the Pacific Coast of the America’s and ending in Chile.
+The village is a part of the Powell River Regional District and the whole area is our backyard for the adventures and programs we offer.

 Although we are on BC’s mainland coast, the drive here includes taking a ferry or two as the ferries are our marine highway bridging the gaps created by the ocean.
 The ferry rides themselves are worth the trip!